 - Hot Glue and Glue Gun

-As I mentioned, I printed several copies of the free printable bat template for coloring pages.
+I printed several copies of the free printable bat template below for coloring pages.
 I grabbed the boys’ favorite colors of crayons and let them color while I did the main part of the craft that we were going to use as a flying bat Halloween decoration.

-The bat template can be saved and printed on regular printer paper and gives you 3 different sizes of bats for your garland.
+The bat template above can be saved and printed on regular printer paper.
+It gives you 3 different sizes of bats for your garland.
 I traced 4 of each size onto my black felt using a silver paint pen.
 I didn’t have a fabric pen on hand and a regular pen or marker would not show up against my black felt.

 While I worked on tracing the bats onto the felt and cutting them out, the boys were happy coloring.
 This is perfect for them because at their ages their coloring skills are all still developing.
 Our littlest doesn’t care much about staying in the lines, the middle tries a little harder, and the oldest wanted to color each bat a different color and worked much harder to stay within the lines.